stormpath/stormpath-framework-spec/social.md

 If the `state` parameter is included, it will be passed back in the final leg of the flow to your application via the `redirect_uri`.

-This parameter can be user like a CSRF token.
+This parameter can be used like a CSRF token.
 That is, during `/authorize` URL construction, you can save the `state` value and then compare it to the `state` value that's passed back in the final leg of the flow.

 ## `redirect_uri` response